sori424/sori424.github.io/_pages/about.md

 My research broadly lies in the areas of human-centered computing, ethical computing, and natural language processing (NLP) with an emphasis on psychological perspective.
 I hope to advance the explainability of artificial intelligence based on the understanding of human cognition.
 Currently, I'm interested in human-in-the-loop NLP.
 Please reach out if you'd like to chat or collaborate with me.

 Besides research, I like to go hiking, running, weight training, yoga (all kinds of exercises 🏋️), and traveling (visited 🇯🇵, 🇪🇸, 🇺🇸, 🇻🇳, 🇩🇪, 🇦🇹).
-Always welcome workout buddy!
+And always welcome philosophical conversations!

 <h3 style="font-size: 22px; font-family: Raleway, sans-serif;">News</h3>